tq-systems/meta-tq/doc/README.TQMa8Xx.md

 ## Known Issues

+* LPDDR4
+  * LPDDR4 calibration may fail with low temperatures, results in system stalls
 * CAN
   * CAN FD is not automatically configured (systemd limitation)
-* SPI
-  * some spidev are configured with to high max frequency
 * Audio
   * aplay sometimes stalls for unknown reason